TheCaffeineDev/Fellowship.ai-Challenges/One Shot Learning/README.md

 The model was trained for 20000 iterations with batch size of 32.

 After every 200 iterations, model validation was done using 20-way one shot learning and the accuracy was calculated over 250 trials.

+#### 4. Conclusion

+This is just a first cut solution and many of the hyper parameters can be tuned in order to avoid over fitting.
+Also more rigorous testing can be done by increasing the value of ’N’ in N-way testing and by increasing the number of trials.

+* Note: The model was trained on Google Colab.